 Additionally, negotiating a plea agreement too early in the process can result in a weaker effort on the part of a defense attorney to investigate and prepare for trial.
 Instead, the prosecution and defense lawyers are focused on the terms of the plea bargain rather than the preparation required to win a trial.

-While money should be a consideration, making a decision on whether or not to take a plea deal based solely on finances may leave an innocent defendant feeling like he or she never got their day in court.
+While money should be a consideration, making a decision on whether or not to take a plea deal based solely on finances may leave an innocent defendant feeling like they never got their day in court.
 This is why any plea negotiations or decision-making should involve a discussion with an experienced criminal defense attorney who is representing your interests.
 This person can help you make sense of the terms of the agreement, what they would mean to you, and the disadvantages of pleading guilty or no contest.

 Allows the Prosecution to Avoid Problems with Their Case